isomerpages/moe-concordpri/_departments/Science/Science.md

 <center><span style="color:#0000FF; font-size:18px"><b>Primary 5 - High Achievers</b></span></center>
 <img style="width:55%" src="/images/High Achievers.jpg">

-It is a special programme that aims to nurture selected Science High Progress Concordians to be self-directed students with 21st&nbsp;Century skills such as Critical and Inventive thinking.
+It is a special programme that aims to nurture selected Science High Progress Concordians to be self-directed students with 21st Century skills such as Critical and Inventive thinking.
 We aim to inspire these students to learn beyond the MOE Primary Science Syllabus.
-This customised programme also provides&nbsp;opportunity for them to represent our school for&nbsp;Science competitions.
+This customised programme also provides opportunity for them to represent our school for&nbsp;Science competitions.

 <center><span style="color:#0000FF; font-size:18px"><b>Primary 6 - PASS and ACE</b></span></center>